codeequity/codeEquity/docs/ceManual.md

  * click generate at the bottom
  * use CE Flutter to save this token.

-There is very little to this app, as mentioned in the overview it is a cohesive set of notification and permissions, along with the address of CE Server so that GitHub knows where to send the notifications to.
+There is very little to this app, as mentioned in the overview.
+It is a cohesive set of notification configurations and permissions, along with the address of CE Server so that GitHub knows where to send the notifications to.
 The notifications are JSON REST, see a full example of one below.

 # CE Server